EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-Options (Recently Dead NPC Indicator): iDeadActorMaxTimerMS - maximum time an NPC tick will be shown for after their death bPlayerOrTeammateKillsOnly - only show NPCs killed by the player or companions uRGB - color of indicators in hexadecimal
+Options (Recently Dead NPC Indicator): iDeadActorMaxTimerMS - maximum time an NPC tick will be shown for after their death bPlayerOrTeammateKillsOnly - only show NPCs killed by the player or companions bPlayerDamagedOnly - only show NPCs damaged by the player (and companions unless 'ignore companion XP is enabled') uRGB - color of indicators in hexadecimal

 iHUDMaxCompassNPCTicks